tBaxter/another-rodeo/src/pages/web-things/linkroll.md

 So, that's how I did it.

 ### My to-do list from here
+1. Make saving a new entry trigger a Netlify build.
+Right now it doesn't.
+I imagine there's a Github action or something to do it, I just haven't figured it out yet.
-1. Think about how I might introduce images.
+2. Think about how I might introduce images.
 Nicolas appears to use thumb.io to get screenshots.
 I'm wondering about leveraging `og:image` tags where they're found
 2. Nicolas really does have a lot of interesting ideas in his repo, and I think I'm likely to incorporate more of them.